-in today’s lesson, I am going to teach you all about the past continuous tense in Urdu and Hindi languages.
+in today’s lesson, I am going to teach you all about the past continuous tense in the Urdu language.

 2- Past Continuous Tense – Sentences